s29papi/0x-CheckPrice-CastAction-Degen/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Deployment
 You need to provide the required environment variables to generate this frame.
-See .env.local .
+See .env.example.

 ## Learn More